sreenivasanac/portfolio_website/README.md

 **Live Site:** [View Portfolio](https://sreenivasanac.github.io/portfolio_website/) *(update with your actual URL)*

+> **🚀 Recently Refactored**: This project now uses Vite for development and building, with modular HTML/CSS architecture for better maintainability.
+The production build is optimized and works without a web server (file:// protocol compatible).

 ---

 ## Overview

-This portfolio website features a unique terminal-inspired design with a clean, developer-focused aesthetic.
-Built with vanilla HTML, CSS, and JavaScript - no frameworks required for maximum performance and simplicity.
+This portfolio website features a unique terminal-inspired, cyberpunk/hacker aesthetic with interactive elements.
+Built with vanilla HTML, CSS, and JavaScript using modern build tools for optimal performance and developer experience.

 ### Key Features